 The amount of pesticides in today’s produce is a clear notion that our food safety is compromised.
 Pesticides nowadays are the omnipresent monster that is inherent to nearly every fruit and vegetable that reaches our table.
 Have you ever wondered what pesticides do to your body and how food safety is most likely one of the most central concerns in today’s world?

 Modern production of food incorporates a wide range of synthetic chemicals.
 Many of these chemicals have the potential to be very damaging to humans if they are exposed to high concentrations, or to low concentrations over an extended period of time.
 Even though more and more people are realizing there is a vast spectrum of pesticides in conventionally produced food, what could they really do?
 It is an ill-hidden fact that most of the studies on food safety are done or supported by the companies themselves.
-Fantastic!
+Hmmm!
 The result – a myriad of illnesses for both humans and the environment.

 Combined pesticides build up in the body after many years of pesticide exposure, another reason why they are particularly dangerous for pregnant women and kids.
 Ingestion or pesticide exposure can cause: